 The Bureau asks service providers to submit as part of their comments, in electronic format, the coverage maps that they already make available to the public.
 Specifically, the Bureau requests carriers to submit as part of their comments the maps they employ to advertise their coverage areas in brochures and on their web sites in a geo-referenced, mapable format, such as MapInfo table (.tab), Tagged Image Format (.TIF), or Shapefile (.shp) files.
 In the alternative, the Bureau asks carriers to provide a list of counties where they provide facilities-based services.
 The Bureau uses the contours filed by 800 MHz cellular licensees to estimate the availability of analog mobile telephone service, and therefore does not require additional maps showing analog coverage from cellular licensees.
-However, the Bureau requests that cellular licensees submit, as part of their comments, their publicly available maps in the aforementioned formats showing where they offer reliable digital service, or else supply lists of counties in which the service is offered.
+However, the Bureau requests that cellular licensees submit, as part of their comments, their publicly available maps in the aforementioned formats showing where they offer reliable digital service, or in the alternative, lists of counties in which the service is offered.
 In addition to employing more accurate coverage maps, the Bureau seeks comment on other ways its analysis of service availability can be improved.

 The Bureau seeks information on whether carriers market service to new customers in all of the geographic areas in which they have coverage.
 Do carriers provide coverage in certain areas, such as near major roads, where they do not market service to residents of those areas?
-If this is true, could the Bureau's analysis be further improved if carriers indicated the parts of their coverage areas in which they compete to offer new service and the parts that are used only to provide coverage to traveling subscribers based in other locations?
-Also, in what respect do infrastructure sharing agreements, such as those between carriers along highways in low-population areas, affect service availability in rural areas?
-Do such agreements effectively increase the number of competitors in those areas?
-Do these arrangements increase wireless usage in areas adjacent to such areas?
+If this is true, could the Bureau's analysis be further improved if carriers indicated the parts of their coverage areas in which they

-5 47 C.F.R. § 0.459.
+&lt;sup>5 47 C.F.R. § 0.459.